shaoren-sim/yotsubanet/README.md

     - Grayscale/manga image removal
 - Dataset visualization

-For CNN classifier training, a Pytorch backbone is provided, with an end-to-end Resnet18 model included by default.
+For CNN classifier training, a Pytorch backbone is provided, with a complete Resnet18 model included by default.
 - Dataset per-class max size constraint
     - For datasets with unbalanced class sizes.
 - Multiple normalization methods